jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

   the tests are still green

 * I have the same error message 8 times in this test.
-I can use a :ref:`variable<what is a variable?>` to make it better
+I use a :ref:`variable<what is a variable?>` to make it better

   .. code-block:: python
     :lineno-start: 57
-    :emphasize-lines: 2, 5, 9, 13, 17, 21, 25, 29, 33
+    :emphasize-lines: 2, 6, 10, 14, 18, 22, 26, 30, 34

         def test_calculator_sends_message_when_input_is_not_a_number(self):
             error_message = 'Excuse me?!
-I only work with numbers, Please try again...' self.assertEqual(
+I only work with numbers.
+Please try again...'

+            self.assertEqual(
                 src.calculator.add(None, None),
                 error_message